sColin16/gearbox-js/README.txt

 More complex behavoir can be programmed into them, but the moderator assumes that every player is a stateless entity.

 Currently, simultaneous, sequential, and real-time gameplay is supported by the API.
-Three examples, Rock, Paper, Scissors, Nim (really the subtraction game), and a counting game are provided.
+Four examples, Rock, Paper, Scissors, Nim (really the subtraction game), a counting game, and snake are provided.
 There are a series of improvement that will be made to the API over time.
 Here are a few on the roadmap:

 1. Action Filtering: provide a method for Seq and RealTime moderator subclasses to not report all outcomes to all players, based on the action, state, and playerIndex